Jabittner/openSAFT/README.md

 # Submissions
 -This is an open project, the authors welcome suggestions, new code, and posting of problem datasets.

 -Q.C. is missing from this processing method completely.
-Please feel free to suggest Q.C.
+Please feel free to submit code for Q.C.
 Algorithms.

 # Disclaimer